resolve109/study-aws-sa/aws-study-guide.md

   - Different from Latency routing policy which routes based on network performance
   - Not the same as Geolocation routing policy which routes based on user geographic location
   - Perfect for applications requiring clients to receive addresses of all healthy backend instances
+- **Multivalue Routing Policy**:
+  - Allows configuring DNS to return multiple IP addresses for websites or web applications
+  - Returns IP addresses of all healthy EC2 instances in response to DNS queries
+  - When used with health checks, only returns addresses for healthy instances
+  - Provides a form of basic DNS-based load balancing for spreading traffic across multiple instances
+  - Different from Simple routing policy which returns only one randomly selected value
+  - Not the same as Latency routing which routes based on network performance
+  - Distinct from Geolocation routing which routes based on user geographic location

 ### Amazon CloudFront
 - **Key Features**: